OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-databases/intro.md

 *  SAP OData APIs convert null values to empty strings when inserting or updating VARCHAR columns.
 To fetch null or empty strings, ODC recommends filtering VARCHAR columns using a condition like `Entity.TextAttribute = ' '` and do not rely on OutSystems null's built-in functions.
 * SAP OData only supports read-only entity actions in ODC Studio.
+* SAP throws a `RAISE_SHORTDUMP` exception when requesting the row count for some VIEWS on the first request.

     </div>
 </div>